Juan-Jones/earnonlinemoney/content/blog/make-money-on-pinterest.md

 The key to growing your Pinterest account is marketing.
 Therefore, it’s essential to develop your marketing strategy.
 A marketing strategy is a series of activities that organizations use to achieve and maintain a sustainable competitive advantage in the market.
 Developing a marketing strategy is time-consuming.
 It requires a significant amount of groundwork, studying, and patience.
 However, the end results are well worth the effort.
 Below, I’ll share two marketing strategies to speed up the process;

-### 5. Choose Strategies to Make Money on Pinterest
+### 5. Select Strategies to Make Money on Pinterest

 How do you make money on Pinterest?
 When it comes to Pinterest monetization, there are several options.
 It is based on your resources.
 In other words, are you a website owner?
 Do you have tangible products for sale?
 Or, do you own digital products?
 If not, no biggie.
 You can still make money online through Pinterest.